1 Information the record contains

-The Historic Environment Record (HER) is a set of data linked to a geographical information system (GIS).
-It can be used to assist in the analysis of the landscape and when combined with the Historic Landscape Characterisation, looks at the archaeological evidence as well as historic use to determine how the landscape has changed.
+West Sussex Historic Environment Record (HER) is a set of data linked to a geographical information system (GIS).
+It can be used to assist in the analysis of the landscape and, when combined with the Historic Landscape Characterisation, looks at the archaeological evidence as well as historic use to determine how the landscape has changed.

 The HER contains a summary of known historic assets in West Sussex.
 Using GIS, the record can be viewed with additional layers of information, such as conservation areas and historic town characterisation.
 It also holds a number of electronic reports of archaeological investigations, usually carried out as part of the planning process, a summary of which is recorded in the HER.

-The HER covers the whole of West Sussex but Chichester District Council maintain their own separate HER.
+The record covers the whole of West Sussex but Chichester District Council maintain their own separate HER.

 - archaeological sites and finds